Sunday, February 17, 2008

 Cancer control is critically dependent on information.
 Cancer registers have contributed enormously to our knowledge of what works and what doesn’t.
 Yet too many EU Member States have failed to put in place effective registration systems.
 What is worse, a few that once had excellent registers are damaging them irreparably> one of the worst examples is Estonia, where the Parliament enacted legislation based on an early version of the EU Directive on Data Protection, before it had incorporated protection for research and health monitoring.
 With my colleague Mati Rahu, we will be describing the worrying consequences of the Estonian legislation in a paper to be published soon in the International Journal of Epidemiology.

 What is most remarkable is that governments that seem keen to use concerns about data protection to impede the war against cancer while they are equally prepared to abandon any pretence at safeguarding privacy in the “war against terror”.
 Every time we travel to the USA, our governments send over 50 items of information to the US authorities and while this doesn’t include religion it does include whether we have ordered a halal or a kosher meal!
 Our movements are tracked constantly from our mobile phone records and, in case this is not enough, the UK has more closed circuit televisions than the rest of the EU combined, with one for every 14 citizens at the last count.
 Many are now linked to facial recognition software.
-The UK also allows almost all public authorities to
+The UK also allows almost all public authorities to bug phones and, as we have seen recently, the police seen to have no reservations about bugging the conversations of members of parliament.
+In these circumstances, it is difficult to avoid the conclusion that our political leaders might usefully consider their priorities.

 The successes so far in the war against cancer have arisen primarily from research.
 Innovative treatments have made cancer at some sites, such as the testes, as well as some childhood leukaemias, curable in almost all cases.
 Yet there is still a great deal to be done, especially in areas such as health services research and the psychological aspects of cancer.
 Too many countries have failed to invest in the research that is needed to determine what models of care are most appropriate for their circumstances, or to put in place the infrastructure that allow as many of their citizens as possible to contribute to new forms of treatment by participating in clinical trials.
 As Richard Sullivan, from LSE, reminded us, “Research is a necessity, not a luxury”.